Amanda Frisbie: Early life

 Born and raised in North Richland Hills, Texas, a suburb located approximately 35 minutes west of Dallas, Frisbie attended McKinney High School where she played soccer her freshman and sophomore years before dedicating her time fully to club team, the Dallas Texans.
-With the Texans, Frisbie won consecutive state cup championships from 2008–09 and three league championships from 2007–09.
+With the Texans, Frisbie won consecutive state cup championships from 2008 to 2009 and three league championships from 2007 to 2009.
 During her freshman year at McKinney, she led the freshmen on the team with 14 goals and eight assists.
 The team won the district championship and Frisbie was named the team and district most valuable player.
 During her sophomore year, her 27 goals and 17 assists set a new single-season record.
 She was named to the 2007 State All-Region Team, 2008 NSCAA Youth All-Region Team, and ESPN RISE All-Area Team in 2009 and 2010.

 From 2005 to 2009, Frisbie played for the North Texas State Team and participated in the regional Olympic Development Program (ODP).
 She helped the team win a regional championship as well as the United States Youth Soccer Association national championship in 2009.